achristen/Meteobike/readme.md

 ## Preparing the Raspberry Pi Zero

-Your Raspberry Pi Zero comes with a micro SD cards with the operating sysetm ([Raspbian](https://en.wikipedia.org/wiki/Raspbian Raspbian)) preinstalled.
+Your Raspberry Pi Zero comes with a micro SD cards with the operating sysetm called [Raspbian](https://en.wikipedia.org/wiki/Raspbian Raspbian) preinstalled.
 The micro SD is inside the larger SD card adapter.
 Pull it out and insert it carefully into the card slot.

 ## Installing the Sensors